About Our Grants:

 What we do not fund.

-- Projects and programs outside San Diego & Imperial Counties
+- Projects and programs outside the San Diego & Imperial Counties

 - Underwriting of medical expenses